How to Use the Command 'gacutil' (with examples)

 Explanation:

-• -l: This argument is used to list the contents of the GAC.
+• -l: This flag is used to list (or log) all the current assemblies present in the GAC.

 Conclusion: